Gravitational-wave bursts from spin-precessing black holes in binary systems: introduction

-In this Letter, we propose that the spin-precession of a black hole itself also can produce detectable GWs.
-This is due to the variation of quadrupole from the precessing Kerr black hole.
-As a consequence of the no-hair theorem---the statement that mass and spin are the only two properties of astrophysical black holes in general relativity\cite{vishveshwara1970stability}, the quadrupole moment should be entirely determined in terms of the black hole’s mass $M$ and dimensionless spin magnitude $\chi$.
-It is well known that the Kerr black hole has a quadrupole moment $Q = -M^3 \chi^2 $, for an isolated Kerr black hole, the quadupole is invariant and can not radiate GWs beacuse of axisymmetric spacetime.
-However, during the inspiral of binary black holes, if the spin axises are precessing, the quadrupole moments will change with time and radiate GWs.
-Present researches provide tests of the no-hair theorem at the $ \sim 10\%$ level by analyzing ringdown data from the LIGO detection \cite{isi2019testing,ota2020overtones}.
-Considering the ringdown signals just reflect the properties at light-ring \cite{Cardoso2017NA}, the precessing waves are directly determined by the mass, spin and quadrupole of the black hole, then this kind of signals could be a unique tool to test the no-hair theorem.
+Just a reminder, this precessing GWs are different from the previous researches on the precessing binaries which only take into account the modulation induced by the spin precession on the inspiral waveform \citep{Pan2014PhRvD..89h4006P,hannam2014simple,Babak2017PhRvD..95b4010B,Khan2019PhRvD.100b4059K,Varma2019PhRvR...1c3015V}.
+As a consequence of the no-hair theorem---the claim that mass and spin are the only two properties needed to describe black holes in general relativity\citep{vishveshwara1970stability}, the quadrupole momentum should be determined entirely in terms of the mass $M$ and the dimensionless spin magnitude $\chi$ of the black hole.
+Present researches provide tests of the no-hair theorem at the $ \sim 10\%$ level by analyzing ringdown data from the Advanced LIGO - Virgo detection \citep{isi2019testing,ota2020overtones}.
+Considering the ringdown signals just reflect the properties at light-ring \citep{Cardoso2017NA}, the precessing waves are directly determined by the mass, spin, and quadrupole of the black hole, then this kind of signals could be a unique tool to test the no-hair theorem.